 • History of autoimmune disease, requiring systemic immunosuppression and/or systemic disease modifying agents within the last 2 years.

-• History of anti-CD19 or CAR-T therapy or history of prior randomization in ZUMA-7.
+• History of anti-Cluster of Differentiation 19 (CD19) or chimeric antigen receptor (CAR)-T therapy or history of prior randomization in ZUMA-7.

 Note: Other protocol defined Inclusion/Exclusion criteria may apply